 Pam is currently a member of the Leadership Development Team at the Catholic Education SA, working with 17 principals in secondary and primary Catholic schools in the north-east and north-west regions of Adelaide.
 Pam was appointed to the inaugural SACE Board in 2008 and has been Chair of the Accreditation, Recognition, and Certification Committee of the SACE Board since 2012.

 With 17 years of experience in leading two R–12 Catholic co-educational colleges, Pam is also a Fellow and former President of the SA Branch of the Australian College of Educators, as well as a member of the Australian Institute of Company Directors and the Australia Professional Managers Association.
 Pam was awarded the MacKillop Medal for outstanding educational leadership in 2006 and the Catholic Superannuation Leadership Excellence Award in 2012.

 Pam is a current member of the UniSA Professional Educational Advisory Group and a former Director of the Association of Principals of Catholic Secondary Schools.

 Peter joined the Board in October 2012.
 He began his working life as a secondary school teacher in Victoria, and has since undertaken diverse roles in a variety of industries, including industrial arbitrator, marketing manager, industry spokesperson, and various senior management roles in both the private and public sectors.
 Peter was the Chief Executive Officer of Business SA, before retiring in July 2012.
-He continues to serve on a number of Boards including those of JamFactory (Chair) and TAFE SA (Chair).
+He continues to serve on a number of Boards including those of JamFactory (Chair).
 Peter has sat on various other boards and councils including the Training and Skills Commission, WorkCover SA, and Cancer Council SA.